mmcdaris/airbrake-docs/jekyll/_docs/ruby/0-60-airbrake-rails-31-heroku.md

 ## Deploying to Heroku (without the addon)

+You can find more information on [deploy tracking on Heroku here](https://airbrake.io/docs/features/deploy-tracking/#deploy-tracking-on-heroku).

 ### Step 1: initialize your project with git
 Starting from where we left off--in the `airbrake_rails_test` directory from above.
 Make a local git repo: